BenJ3D/ChiaFarmAlert/README.md

 <h2>Description</h2>
 This script uses the Chia command-line interface to obtain the following information about your Chia farm:

-Number of plots
+-Number of plots

-Total Chia farmed
+-Total Chia farmed

-Chia wallet balance
+-Chia wallet balance

 The script also provides a graphical user interface (GUI) with the following buttons:

 `Refresh`: This button updates the GUI with the latest farm summary information.